- This topic is empty.

 My second question to you: Why do the only two accounts of birthdays in the Bible (Pharoah and Herod) both involve bloodshed of God's servants?
 If all scripture including those scriptures are beneficial for teaching, what do we learn from them?
 Why does the Bible present birthdays in such a negative light?
 It is not just a coincidence that the only birthdays mentioned involved bloodshed.
 Looking at history, we see the same.
 So my question to you is: If the Bible presents birthdays this way, why disregard it?
 Are those accounts not part of the “all scripture” that is beneficial for setting things straight?

 As well, if the very day of Jesus' birth is deliberately left out of the Bible, doesn't that fact tell us something?
-If birthdays should be celebrated, why did God leave the date of His own Son's birth out of Holy Scripture?
+If birthdays should be celebrated, why did God leave the date of His own Son's birth out of Holy Scripture?3.
+Yes, lots of things are pagan.
+Lots of things have idolatrous roots.
+Birthdays are one of them.
+The birthday observance was common in many polytheistic cultures.
+Idolatrous rites were performed in honor of the patron god of each particular birthday, and birthdays of mythical gods like Saturn and Apollo were celebrated.

 If you think the quotes are wrong and the customs or origins are wrong, I ask you why the birthday cake?
 Why the candles?
 Find a source that explains it in another way.